EdCelella/Genetic_Programming_Time_Series/README.md

 The simplest way to run the test suite is through the use of Docker.
 Simply build, and run, the provided Dockerfile.

 If problems are encountered, a random assortment of tests has also been provided as shell scripts.
-These can be found in the [Tests](Tests/) directory Each files name corresponds to the operation it is testing.
+These can be found in the [Tests](Tests/) directory.
+Each files name corresponds to the operation it is testing.

 ## License